tecnocrata/angular-course/05-tailwindcss-material/README.md

 ## Generate TailwindCSS Condifuration File

-Move to Angular root folder and Run `npm install -D tailwindcss`
+Move to Angular root folder and Run `npx tailwindcss init`

 It will create a minimal tailwind.config.js file at the root of your Angular project.